refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `syncWithLocation`

 List query parameter values can be edited manually by typing directly in the URL.
-To activate this feature `syncWithLocation` needs to be set to `true`.
+`syncWithLocation`'s default value is `false`, so you need to set it to `true` to activate the feature.

 :::info